 If, like us, you’ve tried to spend every possible minute outside since the government let us out of our cages, then you’ll be no stranger to the idea of brewing coffee in the great outdoors.

 The haters will say “why don’t you just brew at home and bring a Thermos?”.
-Let me just put my flannel shirt on, lace up my DM’s, and tell you why they’re wrong.
+Let us just put our flannel shirt on, lace up our DM’s, and tell you why they’re wrong.

 Brewing outside is fairly straightforward, but there are more things that can go wrong – resulting in a pretty average brew, or first degree burns.
 Don’t panic though, just follow these tips and you’ll be winning.
 Oh, and your coffee will taste better.

 Firstly, get acquainted with an AeroPress – it’s going to be your adventure buddy.
 They’re compact and basically clean themselves down as you brew #lifehack.
 You can see our AeroPress brew guide here.
 It also means you don’t have to transport anything glass or ceramic (nobody likes cleaning broken glass out of their North Face backpack).
 We’d also recommend brewing into an enamel mug, for the same reasons as above.